starter497/Vindata-with-Topology/README.md

 created titled test images and test-pc.

 As of now, the code will generate an a 6 row array with each row consisting of a persistence curve for 1 and 0 dimensional holes.

+When downloading the zip file, be sure to unzip the three main components, Train_GudhiDiagram.py, Test_GudhiDiagram, and pydicom_PIL.py files and move them into the /vindata/ directory.
+Note you only need one pydicom_PIL.py file in the /vindata/ directory.